 | Financial Services | +25-50% | Security certifications, regulatory compliance, encrypted communications | Financial data protection, SEC/FINRA compliance, enhanced security |

 Industry compliance costs vary significantly.
-For example, dental practices and medical clinics require HIPAA compliance, while real estate agencies and contractors typically need simpler setups with scheduling and intake form capabilities.
+For example, dental practices and medical clinics require HIPAA compliance, while real estate agencies, contractors, locksmiths, accounting, non-emergency services typically need simpler setups with scheduling and intake form capabilities.

 Your total AI receptionist cost is rarely just the advertised base price.
 A $99/month plan can become $300+/month once you factor in: